tluu5/discovery_app/README.md

 Configuration

+Environment Variables

-Environment Variables: Create a .env file in the root directory to set up environment variables like the Google Maps API key:
+Create a .env file in the root directory to set up environment variables like the Google Maps API key:

 GOOGLE_MAPS_API_KEY=your_google_maps_api_key_here

+Database Configuration

-Database Configuration: The database uses PostgreSQL.
+The database uses PostgreSQL.
 Ensure that your local environment has PostgreSQL installed and running.

 Contribution Guidelines